canjs/canjs/guides/routes.md

 {{/menuData.menuText}}
 ```

-The "&amp;" character in the data key tells Stache to include the unescaped
+The `&amp;` character in the data key tells Stache to include the unescaped
 value of the content it receives.
 We'll be generating an anchor tag, so we
 need to use this.